Azure/azure-powershell/src/Cdn/Cdn.Autorest/docs/New-AzCdnEndpoint.md

 ORIGINGROUP <IDeepCreatedOriginGroup[]>: The origin groups comprising of origins that are used for load balancing the traffic based on availability.
   - `Name <String>`: Origin group name which must be unique within the endpoint.
+  - `[HealthProbeSetting <IHealthProbeParameters>]`: Health probe settings to the origin that is used to determine the health of the origin.
-  - `[HealthProbeSettingProbeIntervalInSecond <Int32?>]`: The number of seconds between health probes.Default is 240sec.
+    - `[ProbeIntervalInSecond <Int32?>]`: The number of seconds between health probes.Default is 240sec.
-  - `[HealthProbeSettingProbePath <String>]`: The path relative to the origin that is used to determine the health of the origin.
+    - `[ProbePath <String>]`: The path relative to the origin that is used to determine the health of the origin.
-  - `[HealthProbeSettingProbeProtocol <ProbeProtocol?>]`: Protocol to use for health probe.
+    - `[ProbeProtocol <ProbeProtocol?>]`: Protocol to use for health probe.
-  - `[HealthProbeSettingProbeRequestType <HealthProbeRequestType?>]`: The type of health probe request that is made.
+    - `[ProbeRequestType <HealthProbeRequestType?>]`: The type of health probe request that is made.
   - `[Origin <IResourceReference[]>]`: The source of the content being delivered via CDN within given origin group.
     - `[Id <String>]`: Resource ID.
+  - `[ResponseBasedOriginErrorDetectionSetting <IResponseBasedOriginErrorDetectionParameters>]`: The JSON object that contains the properties to determine origin health using real requests/responses.This property is currently not supported.
-  - `[ResponseBasedOriginErrorDetectionSettingHttpErrorRange <IHttpErrorRangeParameters[]>]`: The list of Http status code ranges that are considered as server errors for origin and it is marked as unhealthy.
+    - `[HttpErrorRange <IHttpErrorRangeParameters[]>]`: The list of Http status code ranges that are considered as server errors for origin and it is marked as unhealthy.
       - `[Begin <Int32?>]`: The inclusive start of the http status code range.
       - `[End <Int32?>]`: The inclusive end of the http status code range.
-  - `[ResponseBasedOriginErrorDetectionSettingResponseBasedDetectedErrorType <ResponseBasedDetectedErrorTypes?>]`: Type of response errors for real user requests for which origin will be deemed unhealthy
+    - `[ResponseBasedDetectedErrorType <ResponseBasedDetectedErrorTypes?>]`: Type of response errors for real user requests for which origin will be deemed unhealthy
-  - `[ResponseBasedOriginErrorDetectionSettingResponseBasedFailoverThresholdPercentage <Int32?>]`: The percentage of failed requests in the sample where failover should trigger.
+    - `[ResponseBasedFailoverThresholdPercentage <Int32?>]`: The percentage of failed requests in the sample where failover should trigger.
   - `[TrafficRestorationTimeToHealedOrNewEndpointsInMinute <Int32?>]`: Time in minutes to shift the traffic to the endpoint gradually when an unhealthy endpoint comes healthy or a new endpoint is added.
 Default is 10 mins.
 This property is currently not supported.

 URLSIGNINGKEY <IUrlSigningKey[]>: List of keys used to validate the signed URL hashes.